DataDog/integrations-core/voltdb/README.md

     </users>
     ```

-2. Edit the `voltdb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your voltdb performance data.
+2. Edit the `voltdb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your VoltDB performance data.
 See the [sample voltdb.d/conf.yaml][3] for all available configuration options.

     ```yaml
     init_config: